 Try eating corn dogs and cotton candy for six weeks straight, and then let’s talk about how you feel.
 Let’s talk about how others enjoy being around you.
 Let’s talk about your attitude in general.
 Lets talk about your ability to focus and concentrate.
 My guess is, our conversation won’t be roses.
 Just a hunch.

-I will say that it isn’t easy.
-For example, I am a marketing companies dream consumer!
-I like nice packaging, I like new and progressive, and I love to read nice good things on the label.
-Oh, raspberries and blueberries!
-I’m like a moth to a flame!
 Commercial dog food companies have some of the best marketing and advertising firms behind them.
 Their strategies are awesome, and as a business person I applaud them.
 BUT, it does not mean what they are selling is appropriate for your dog, or even mildly healthy.
+That is a fact.

 What takes most people by surprise is HOW LONG it takes to feed.
 If you’re use to watching a dog gulp down a bowl of kibble in seconds, then raw feeding might seem like an eternity.
 A dog has to negotiate the carcass part, and work through the meat, fat, tendons, cartilage, and bone.
 During this process they work all of their teeth for their intended purpose.
 It’s slow and beautiful to watch.
 Raw Meaty Bones is a book worth reading!